tipishev/tmux_workshop/README.md

 ![Architecture](architecture.png)

-When we run `tmux`, it creates a server, a client, a session, a window, and a pane.
-The server is a container for sessions, a session is a container for windows, and a window is a container for splits, called panes in tmux terminology.
-Let me demonstrate this.
+Let's see this in action

-> * run `tmux` -f /dev/null  # with no config
+> run `tmux` -f /dev/null

+We use `-f /dev/null` to start tmux with the default configuration.
+By running this command we have created a server with one session

+> `tmux list-sessions`

+and a client attached to this session.

+> `tmux list-clients`

+At the moment this session contains just one window and one pane.

+Let's give our session a name:

-> *  `C-b $` give name "Klarna"
+> `C-b $` give name "Klarna"

+C-b combination is called the prefix, when you press it, tmux interprets the next keystroke as a shortcut to control its behavior.
+I will show the most common shortcuts and later I'll show how to list them all, change the default, and create your own.

+Now let's enter

-> * `C-b ,` give name "first window"
+> `C-b ,`

+Let's call it "first window".

 > * `C-b %`  # a vertical split
 > * `C-b "`  # a horizontal split
 > * `C-b right left` # to move horizontally